IvoVellekoop/openwfs/docs/source/core.rst

     c.shutter_time = 0.01 * u.s  # equivalent to the previous line
     c.shutter_time = 10 # raises an error, since the unit is missing

 In addition, OpenWFS allows attaching pixel-size metadata to data arrays using the functions :func:`~.set_pixel_size()`.
-Pixel sizes can represent a physical length (e. g. as in the size pixels on an image sensor), or other units such as time (e. g. as the sampling period in a time series).
+Pixel sizes can represent a physical length (e.g. as in the size pixels on an image sensor), or other units such as time (e.g. as the sampling period in a time series).
 OpenWFS fully supports anisotropic pixels, where the pixel sizes in the x and y directions are different.

 The data arrays returned by the :meth:`~.Detector.read()` function of a detector have `pixel_size` metadata attached whenever appropriate.
 The pixel size can be retrieved from the array using  :func:`~.get_pixel_size()`, or obtained from the  :attr:`~.Detector.pixel_size` attribute directly.
 As an alternative to accessing the pixel size directly, :func:`~get_extent()` and :class:`~.Detector.extent` provide access to the extent of the array, which is always equal to the pixel size times the shape of the array.
 Finally, the convenience function :meth:`~.Detector.coordinates` returns a vector of coordinates with appropriate units along a specified dimension of the array.